Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611103-SubmissionTutorialDocker.md

 ### Input files

-- Your model should take as a parameter `--input`.
-- All input files should be mounted in a directory called `/input` in the working directory of the container.
+- All input files will be mounted in a directory called `/input` in the working directory of the container.
-- If you have one input file, the convention is to name it `/input/input.csv`.
-- If you have multiple input files, these should be called `/input/input1.csv`, `/input/input2.csv` and so on.
-- You should provide a description of what the input file(s) will look like in this section
-- If you have multiple rounds, you should describe any differences between the input files for each round in this section.
+- In this input folder, the individual case folders will be available, such that the input folder will contain folders for each patient ID `/input/BraTS2021_ID/`, and in those folders four files will be available: `/input/BraTS2021_ID/BraTS2021_ID_flair.nii.gz`, `/input/BraTS2021_ID/BraTS2021_ID_t1.nii.gz`, `/input/BraTS2021_ID/BraTS2021_ID_t1ci.nii.gz`, `/input/BraTS2021_ID/BraTS2021_ID_t2.nii.gz`.
+Each `ID` is a five number ID (ex.
+00001, 00114, 00553, etc.)

 ### Output files

 - All output files should be written into a directory called `/output` in the working directory of the container.
-- If there is one output file, the convention is to name it `/output/predictions.csv`.
-- If there are multiple output files, these should be called `/output/predictions1.csv`, `/output/predictions2.csv` and so on.
-- You should provide a description of what the output file(s) will look like in this section.
-- If you have multiple rounds, you should describe any differences between the input files for each round in this section.
+- Your models will be writing your segmentation files to the `/output` folder and should each be called `ID.nii.gz` where the `ID` is the patient ID, given by the folder name containing the 4 modalities for each patient.
+In other words, for each of the patient folders in the `input` directory that you were given that contained files named `ID_t1.nii.gz`, `ID_t2.nii.gz`, etc., the individual segmentations should be named ID.nii.gz.

 ### Example